OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/app-service-web/app-service-vnet-integration-powershell.md

     Select-AzureRmSubscription -SubscriptionId $subscriptionId

-    $resourceGroup = Read-Host "Please enter the Resource Group of your App"
+    $resourceGroup = Read-Host "Please enter hello Resource Group of your App"

-    $appName = Read-Host "Please enter the Name of your App"
+    $appName = Read-Host "Please enter hello Name of your App"

-    $options = @("Add a NEW Virtual Network to an App", "Add an EXISTING Virtual Network to an App", "Remove a Virtual Network from an App");
+    $options = @("Add a NEW Virtual Network tooan App", "Add an EXISTING Virtual Network tooan App", "Remove a Virtual Network from an App");
     $optionValues = @(0, 1, 2)
-    $option = PromptCustom "What do you want to do?" $optionValues $options
+    $option = PromptCustom "What do you want toodo?" $optionValues $options

     if($option -eq 0)
     {